davefm95/aalx-system_engineering-devops/0x00-shell_basics/README.md

 14.The 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__
 15.The 14-copy_html script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory
-16.The 100-lets_move script moves files thay stary with an uppercase letter to /tmp/u
+16.The 100-lets_move script moves files thay stary with an uppercase letter to /tmp/u 17.The 101-clean_emacs script deletes files that end in ~